caltechads/nginx-ldap-auth-service/doc/source/contributing.rst

 Preconditions for working on nginx-ldap-auth-service
 ----------------------------------------------------

-You'll need Python 3.11.3 installed.
-We recommend using ``pyenv`` to manage your Python installations.
-You'll also need ``pip`` and ``wheel`` installed.
+You'll need some version of Python 3.11 installed, and ``uv`` and ``pip``.

 .. code-block:: shell

    $ cd nginx-ldap-auth-service
-   $ pyenv virtualenv 3.11.3 nginx-ldap-auth-service
-   $ pip install --upgrade pip wheel
+   $ pip install uv
-   $ pyenv local nginx-ldap-auth-service
+   $ uv venv
+   $ source .venv/bin/activate
+   $ uv sync --extra=docs

-After that please install libraries required for development:
+After that please install libraries into your ``uv`` tool folder that are required for development:

 .. code-block:: shell

+   $ uv tool install ruff
+   $ uv tool install twine
-   $ pip install -r requirements.dev.txt
+   $ uv tool install bumpversion

 Precondiions for running the docker-compose stack in development
 ----------------------------------------------------------------

 Since ``nginx-ldap-auth-service`` authenticates against an LDAP or Active Directory service, you will need to provide one.
 The LDAP/AD server you use needs these features:

 * It must support ``STARTTLS``
 * It must support ``LDAPv3``